 Look for Free or Inexpensive Activities Near You

 There are plenty of family-friendly activities that can also be free.
 Walking tours, museums, historic landmarks and parks all present options for places you can visit without putting a dent in your vacation budget.
 To find opportunities around your travel destination, check out AAA or the local travel and tourism office as well as convention and visitors bureaus.
 You can also simply Google “activities near me” or “kids activities near me” to find free things to do in the area you intend to visit.
 You may be surprised at what pops up!
 This also works for finding cheap eats – try searching for “lunch specials near me” or “food deals near me” when you are traveling to see what local restaurant offers may be available.

 A Ready Vehicle Will Ease Your Mind and Vacation Budget

 If you plan on driving to your travel destination, make sure your car is ready.
 Change the oil in your vehicle and fill your tires properly.
 These simple steps will do more than just help you avoid a breakdown, they will maximize your fuel efficiency and save you money.

 The summer vacation is an annual tradition, and while the memories of your trip will extend far beyond the season, the costs don't have to.
 Apply the five tips above and you'll make your summer vacation on a budget a sound investment in both resources and experiences.
 Happy travels!

-Elizabeth Johnson is a Regional Community Office Manager based in the Sayre branch.
+Elizabeth Johnson is a Regional Personal Bank Manager based in the Sayre branch.
 A native of the Troy area and graduate of Troy High School, Elizabeth has been in banking since 2008.
 Prior to coming to C&N, she held positions at Key Bank in Columbus, OH and Regions Bank in Anniston, AL.